NxPKG/khulnasoft-docs/content/images/image-resizing/troubleshooting.md

 Does the response have a `Cf-Resized` header?
 If not, then resizing has not been attempted.
 Possible causes:

--   Image Resizing feature is not enabled in the Cloudflare Dashboard.
+-   Image Resizing feature is not enabled in the Khulnasoft Dashboard.
 -   There is another Worker running on the same request.
 Resizing is "forgotten" as soon as one Worker calls another.
 Do not use Workers scoped to the entire domain `/*`.
--   Preview in the Editor in Cloudflare Dashboard does not simulate image resizing.
+-   Preview in the Editor in Khulnasoft Dashboard does not simulate image resizing.
 You must deploy the Worker and test from another browser tab instead.

 ___